arun-goud/Wintermelon/README.md

 The PowerShell scripts *install_wintermelon.ps1* and *uninstall_wintermelon.ps1* will need to be executed to register or unregister the aforementioned tasks, respectively.

 ### Registering the Scheduled tasks ###
-- Open PowerShell by going to Start Menu, searching for Windows PowerShell and choosing "Run As Administrator" from right lick context menu.
+- Open PowerShell by going to Start Menu, searching for Windows PowerShell and choosing "Run As Administrator" from right click context menu.

 - To register the tasks run the following command